-Today, one of the worst atrocities in all of World War II history is remembered, when more than 1,200 male residents of the town of Kalavryta and surrounding villages were gunned down on a hillside overlooking the town by the Nazi German invaders.
+Today, one of the worst atrocities in all of World War II history is remembered, when more than 1,200 male residents of the town of Kalavryta and surrounding villages were gunned down on a hillside by Nazi German invaders.

 In November 1943, the German 117th Jäger Division began an operation to root out Greek guerrilla fighters in the mountainous area surrounding Kalavryta.
 During the operation, 77 German soldiers were captured by Greek rebels and killed.
 The German command responded ferociously, ordering a harsh reprisal operation signed and ordered by Karl von Le Suire on December 10, 1943.

 The operation began from the coastal area of Achaea in Northern Peloponnese as German troops marched toward Kalavryta, burning every village in their path and murdering civilians along the way.

 When they arrived in Kalavryta, they locked all women and children in the town’s school and ordered all male residents 12 years old and older to a hillside overlooking the town, where they were made to stand in a straight line as they were gunned down by machine gun.

 Almost 500 men and boys were murdered in this single incident, which began at 2:35pm on December 13th.
 Since that moment, the hands of the town’s main church have not moved — leaving an impression on visitors to recall the exact time the atrocity took place.

 Following the mass murder of these innocent civilians, the Nazis went on a rampage, burning more than 1,000 houses and looting and burning every building in the town.
 The following day the Nazi troops burnt down the Monastery of Agia Lavra, a landmark of the Greek War of Independence.